remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_Operating_system.md

 ### Operating System
 To create an operating system, you have to click on the `New Operating System` button.
 You will be brought to a new screen.
 ![Screenshot](/images/Administrator/Operating_system/Administrator_new_operating_system.png)
-From there, you can choose it's parameters such as :
+From there, you can choose its parameters such as :

  * **Name** :  name of the new operating system.
  * **Architecture** : architecture under which processes will be executed.